gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 Then compare with JPEG encoding test files.
 The result file is not always smaller than JPEG.
 It will depend on the optimization capacity of both JPEG and PNG files separately.

 But wait!
 Make sure your server correctly serves your SVG files gzipped.
 That’s a very common configuration mistake.
+Gzip is what will prevent base64 encoding to make performance implications.

 ![check gzip compression](/assets/gzip.png)